microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Remove-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 # Remove-MgBetaTenantRelationshipMultiTenantOrganizationTenant

 ## SYNOPSIS
-Remove a tenant from a multi-tenant organization.
+Remove a tenant from a multitenant organization.
 A tenant can be removed in the following scenarios: To allow for asynchronous processing, you must wait for up to 2 hours before removal of a tenant is completed.
+This API is available in the following national cloud deployments.

 ## SYNTAX